MCarlomagno/dwallet/README.md

 ```

 ## Contribuiting
-Issues and PRs are always welcomed, as well as suggestions.
+Issues and PRs are always welcome, as well as suggestions.